-Monks Wood Nature Reserve - The Secret I Almost Missed
+Monks Wood Nature Reserve - Worth a Visit

 I’ve lived less than ten miles from Monks Wood Nature Reserve for over forty years.
 For all that time, I believed it was off-limits.

-It was home to the Monks Wood Experimental Station, a famous scientific research centre, and I knew that back then, you needed a special permit to enter.
+It was once home to the Monks Wood Experimental Station, a famous scientific research centre, and back then, you needed a special permit to enter.

-So when I learned that the permits were no longer needed and the woods were open to the public, I felt like I’d been let in on a long-kept secret.
+So when I learned the woods were now open to the public, I felt like I’d been let in on a long-kept secret.

 But my first visit was a disaster.

-But I'm so glad I did.
-I learned that the secret to Monks Wood isn't in mastering its maze-like paths, but in changing your approach entirely.
+I later learned that the secret to Monks Wood isn't in mastering its maze-like paths, but in changing your approach entirely.

 Learning to See the Small Things